-Your caseworker will also be checking in with you at least once each month and visiting you at home at least once every ninety days.
+Your caseworker will also be meeting with you and visiting your home at least once each month.
 It is also helpful to keep your caseworker up to date on what is happening with you and your family, such as if you begin a new job.
+We suggest you keep a notebook or journal to share with caseworker at their visits.